Barqa, Gaza

 Barqa (برقة) was a Palestinian Arab village located 37 km north of Gaza near the modern-day Israeli city of Ashdod.
 It was referred to as Barka by the Greeks and Bareca by the Romans during their rule over the ancient Philistine city.
 In 1945, the village had a population of 890 and total land area of 5,206 dunums.

 It was occupied and depopulated on May 13, 1948 during Operation Barak, a Yishuv offensive in southern Palestine just prior to the outbreak of the 1948 Arab-Israeli War.
 The ruins of the village were later incorporated into the Israeli town of Gan Yavne.

 History

 It is likely that Barqa was built on the site of the Greek town of Barka, which the Romans called Baraca.
 The villagers were Muslim, and around the village mosque were a number of tombs that they referred to as the tombs of Shaykh Muhammad, Shaykh Zarruq, and the prophet (al-nabi) Barq.

 A burial chamber with four arcosolia have been uncovered at Barqa.
-It contained three pottery lamps, dated to the late Roman or Byzantine era, and two Byzantine glass vessels, dated to fifth century CE.
+It contained three pottery lamps, dated to the late Roman or Byzantine Empire era, and two Byzantine glass vessels, dated to fifth century CE.
 The village was a major centre in the Byzantine era.
 In 511 CE a richly decorated basilica church was built, with a mosaic floor.
 It was in use until the seventh century.